-Name and address Description/purpose Quality of facility

-Lower Rutland Gate garden Knightsbridge London SW7 1BN Grid Ref: TQ272796 Private garden enclosure bounded on all sides by the roadway of Rutland Gate.
+Name and address Description/purpose Quality of facility Lower Rutland Gate garden Knightsbridge London SW7 1BN Grid Ref: TQ272796 Private garden enclosure bounded on all sides by the roadway of Rutland Gate.
 It is a fairly narrow garden in a long dog-legged enclave running off Kensington Road.
-The garden is owned and managed by residents of Rutland Gate Terrace .
+The garden is owned and managed by residents of Rutland Gate Terrace9.

-Statutory designations Planning permissions

-London Squares Preservation Act 1931.

 Sits within Knightsbridge Conservation Area.

 LBII: houses in terrace; 12 lamp standards on surrounding pavements.

-Statutory designations

-N/A

-Planning permissions

-N/A

-NPPF criteria

-Close to the community

-This is a traditional London gar It is open to the public on spec den square surrounded by residential properties ial occasions.
-S.
+This is a traditional London garden square surrounded by residential properties.
+It is open to the public on special occasions.

-Demonstrably special to t he local community?